shirleynohely/shirleynohely/README.md

 🚀 Passionate about software development, I'm training as a Frontend Web Developer at #CoderHouse and actively learning different programming skills to enhance my technical level, continue to grow in this field and add value in the creation of innovative products.

 💻 Skills:
-- Ms. Power Platform: Power Applications, Power Automate
+- Ms. Power Platform: Power Apps, Power Automate
 - Ms. Sharepoint
 - HTML, CSS3, SASS
 - Bootstrap 5